somasis/musl-wiki/projects-using-musl.md

     - /usr merge, offering compatibility with the Filesystem Hierarchy Standard (FHS).
     - Uses sysvinit combined with perp for the supervision of critical services.
     - Supports several architectures via bootstrap, but is currently available for x86 (i586+), x86_64.
+- [Abyss] - An independent Linux distribution based on musl and pure LLVM.

 [sabotage]: http://sabotage.tech/
 [bootstrap-linux]: https://github.com/pikhq/bootstrap-linux